Image Tools

 This guide maps to the tool directly so you can apply each step while reading.

-Batch processing strategy #
+Batch processing strategy for efficient workflows #

 When compression is not enough #